david3dworld/ArcGIS-Pro-Addin-Tool/README.md

       More details is shown in video link for Ag-analytics HLS servce.

-      if you want to know how to use HLS service on Ag-analytics toolbar of ArcGIS Pro , please refer to the following this Video.
+      if you want to know how to use HLS service on Ag-analytics toolbar of ArcGIS Pro, please refer to the following this Video.